birchill/10ten-ja-reader/README.md

 ## Usage

-By default, you can enable Rikaichamp by either:
+By default, you can enable the 10ten Japanese Reader by either:

 - Pressing the toolbar button (you may need to add it to the browser toolbar yourself in some browsers)
 - Pressing <kbd>Alt</kbd>+<kbd>R</kbd>
 - Choosing to enable it from the context menu

-Alternatively, a lot of users find it helpful to have Rikaichamp permanently enabled but configured to only show the pop-up when either <kbd>Alt</kbd> or
+Alternatively, a lot of users find it helpful to have the extension permanently enabled but configured to only show the pop-up when either <kbd>Alt</kbd> or
 <kbd>Ctrl</kbd> is pressed.